sepharnaert/AntonVanAssche/README.md

 - 👯 Wank about my code, steal it, fork it, blow it up, idk.
 Feedback is always welcome!
 - 🐧 Linux is my passion, even if I suffer from errors.
 - 👷 I’m currently working on [Gomez OS](https://gomezos.tk) `version: 22.04` for fun and to learn a thing or too.
-- 💻 Currently using mostly Fedora Linux ([dotfiles](https://github.com/TuX-sudo/dotfiles)) And unfortunately also Windows
+- 💻 Currently using Fedora Linux ([dotfiles](https://github.com/TuX-sudo/dotfiles)) and unfortunately also Windows

 <br>